Triple J: Rise in popularity

-The station rapidly gained popularity, especially with its target youth demographic: media articles noted that in its first two months on air, 2JJ reached a 5.4% share of the total radio audience, with 17% in the 18–24 age group, while the audience share of rival 2SM dropped by 2.3%.
+The station rapidly gained popularity, especially with its target youth demographic: media articles noted that in its first two months on air, Double Jay reached a 5.4% share of the total radio audience, with 17% in the 18–24 age group, while the audience share of rival 2SM dropped by 2.3%.
 Despite the poor quality of reception caused by the Sydney transmitter, the station still saw rapid growth.
-Austin explained that station staff threatened industrial action in July 1975 due to the transmitter issues, but officials of the BCB still refused to meet with 2JJ representatives.
+Austin explained that station staff threatened industrial action in July 1975 due to the transmitter issues, but officials of the BCB still refused to meet with Double Jay representatives.
 A new transmitter was not provided until 1980, following the transition to the FM band.

 After the station hosted an open-air concert in Liverpool, New South Wales, in May 1975 featuring Skyhooks and Dragon, city's Sun newspaper claimed that attendees were "shocked" by "depictions of sexual depravity and shouted obscenities", which allegedly caused women in the audience to clap their hands over their ears, prompting Coalition frontbencher Peter Nixon to call for the station to be closed down.

 During the 1970s, the music programming varied a lot and depended on the presenters and producers, with various factions favouring different artists and styles.
 There is also archival evidence of marijuana being used by presenters while on ABC grounds.

-1980s: Relaunch and national expansion
+1980s

-On 11 July 1980, 2JJ began broadcasting on the FM band at a frequency of 105.7 MHz (again restricted to within the Greater Sydney region) and became 2JJJ, referred to as Triple J. The first song played was another track then banned from commercial radio, "Gay Guys" by the Dugites.
+On 11 July 1980, Double Jay began broadcasting on the FM band at a frequency of 105.7 MHz (again restricted to within the Greater Sydney region) and became 2JJJ, referred to as Triple J. The first song played was another track then banned from commercial radio, "Gay Guys" by the Dugites.
 To celebrate the relaunch, the station organised a concert in Parramatta Park on 18 January 1981, featuring Midnight Oil and Matt Finish, who performed to a crowd of 40,000 people.

 On 19 January 1981, the AM transmissions ceased, and Triple J became an FM-only station.
-It was not until the 1989 that the ABC was finally able to expand to Adelaide, Brisbane, Canberra, Darwin, Hobart, Melbourne, Newcastle, and Perth.
+It was not yet until the 1989 and 1990 that the ABC was finally able to expand the Triple J network to Adelaide, Brisbane, Canberra, Darwin, Hobart, Melbourne, Newcastle, and Perth.
 During this period, there were attempts to establish a playlist for the whole station.